 Investigating crucial questions about the Middle East and about its place in the world order

-This programme offers an advanced theoretical and empirical understanding of the international relations of the Middle East, exploring and applying several theoretical models: realism, constructivism, historical sociology and structuralism.
+This programme offers an advanced theoretical and empirical understanding of the politics and international relations of the Middle East, exploring and applying several theoretical models: realism, constructivism, historical sociology and structuralism.

 You will develop an in-depth understanding of the main historical events, processes and actors that have shaped and continue to shape the political dynamics of the Middle East.

 The politics of Islam, oil, the Arab-Israeli conflict, the Arab Spring and continuing regional unrest pose crucial questions about the Middle East and about its place in the world order.
 This recently developed programme draws on our research strengths in politics and international relations and Islamic and Middle Eastern studies to offer you a unique opportunity.

 As well as placing the region in broader analytical, conceptual and theoretical debates of international relations and political science, we also aim to foster knowledge of Middle East international relations by offering opportunities to examine local cultures, histories, languages and religions.